Watson-Explorer/wex-wdc-integration-samples/wex-re/watson-re-readme.md

 __*The newly extracted contents*__

-The custom converter we added extracts entities that were identified by the Watson Relationship Extractor service, and creates fast indexed content nodes in the document for each extracted entity.
+The custom converter we added extracts entities that were identified by the Watson Relationship Extraction service, and creates fast indexed content nodes in the document for each extracted entity.
 The values of each extracted entity will be visible in search and, since they are also fast indexed, can be used to create refinements and associations in Watson Explorer Application Builder.

 ### Configuring the Watson Explorer Application Builder

-Since the integration between Watson Explorer Engine and the Watson Relationship extractor service has already created fast-indexed entities in the search index, the process of displaying these navigation aids to the user is trivial.
+Since the integration between Watson Explorer Engine and the Watson Relationship Extraction service has already created fast-indexed entities in the search index, the process of displaying these navigation aids to the user is trivial.
 The following steps show how to create refinement widgets based off of the extracted content.

 #### Building the Watson Extracted Entities Refinement Widget